Prolo1/Fashion_Line/README.md

 ## Known Issues

-* I have no idea what will go wrong
+* I have no idea what will go wrong (so far nothing major)

 ## Issues / Requests? <a name="issues"></a>